santic161/CyberSec-Toolkit/README.md

-# AD Cheatsheet - CSV Dashboard System
+# AD Cheatsheet

-A modern, production-ready CSV visualization dashboard built with React, Vite, and Tailwind CSS.
-This dashboard provides an intuitive interface for browsing cybersecurity commands, categories, and documentation in Markdown format.
+An Active Directory Dinamic Cheatsheet built with React, Vite, and Tailwind CSS.
+This page provides an intuitive interface for browsing cybersecurity commands, categories, and documentation in Markdown format.

 ## 🚀 Features

-- **Interactive CSV Visualization**: Browse and filter cybersecurity commands and tools
+- **Interactive Visualization**: Browse and filter cybersecurity commands and tools
 - **Markdown Documentation**: View detailed documentation with syntax highlighting
 - **Dynamic Content Loading**: Automatically loads CSV and Markdown files from the documentation folder
 - **Responsive Design**: Modern UI built with Tailwind CSS